rmacwhor/AutoSeeder/README.md

 - In most cases, the player's ID on smash.gg matches the player's ID on smashdata.gg.
 However, there are rare instances where these IDs do not match.
 As a result, autoseeder will be unable to find tournament results for this player when they actually exist.
+Testing and debugging has revealed that this is due to smashdata.gg merging results from multiple IDs into one player.
+Sometimes these merges are done erroneously, and consequently two separate players' data is converged into one.

 - While smashdata.gg can create tournament results for a player without a smash.gg account, autoseeder might not find that data due to how it connects